MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/purchase-order-posting.md

 **NOTE:** The Charge posting type is obsolete when you use the **Post to charge account in ledger** parameter.

-For more information, refer to [Post to charge account accounting principle](post-to-charge-account-accounting-principle.md).
+For more information, see [Post to charge account accounting principle](post-to-charge-account-accounting-principle.md).

 ## Sample posting profile configuration